Latest Articles

 Through vivid descriptions and insightful commentary, Stella showcases how M3F Festival seamlessly blends musical excellence with a profound dedication to social good.

 The 2025 Innings Festival at Tempe Beach Park, Arizona, seamlessly blended music and baseball-themed entertainment during its seventh annual event on February 21-22.
 Coinciding with the Cactus League spring training, the festival featured artists like Fall Out Boy, The Killers, The All-American Rejects, and Boyz II Men.
 Highlights included Fall Out Boy's Era's Tour-inspired set with fireworks and The Killers' rendition of "Take Me Out to the Ball Game."
 Attendees also enjoyed baseball-related activities, such as batting cages and appearances by former Arizona Diamondbacks player Cole Tucker.
+Stella Speridon-Violet was able to attend on Gut Instinct Media's behalf and take over Gut Instinct Media's Instagram and TikTok page with live coverage on the event throughout the weekend.

-In "The Modern-Day Muse: Can We Still Be Inspired by Love?" author Stella Violet explores the evolving role of love as a source of artistic inspiration in the digital age.
+In "The Modern-Day Muse: Can We Still Be Inspired by Love?" author Stella Speridon-Violet explores the evolving role of love as a source of artistic inspiration in the digital age.
 She reflects on how historical muses inspired grand works of art and questions whether modern, technology-mediated relationships can serve a similar purpose.
 Despite the fragmented nature of contemporary connections—characterized by brief texts and curated online personas—Violet suggests that love continues to inspire, albeit in subtler ways.
 She emphasizes the poetic aspects of modern relationships, such as late-night video calls and shared playlists, and posits that even fleeting encounters can leave lasting impressions that fuel creativity.
 Drawing on Plato's philosophy, Violet argues that love serves as a mirror, challenging individuals to confront their desires and imperfections, thereby fostering personal growth and artistic expression.
 Ultimately, she asserts that while the mediums of inspiration have changed, the essence of love as a muse remains timeless, urging readers to slow down and embrace the profound human experience it offers.